hfiggs/zelda-clone/README.md

 	- This package allows us to develop to what's called a "virtual" resolution (which in this case is 256x176), and then ResolutionBuddy handles everything from there.

-	- The Sprint 2 reflection and Code Reviews can both be found in this top-level folder."
+	- The Sprint 3 Reflection and Code Reviews can both be found in the top level folder called "Documentation."